albertk99/ng-wp-theme/README.md

 3. Before running app you need to create `src/config.json` file basing on `src/config.json.dist`.

 4. Wordpress pages needs to have select field to choose template.
+ACF allows you to setup fields depends on that selector.
 Name of that field is configurable on `src/app/page-base/page-base.component.ts` as `acfTemplateSelectorFieldName` property.
-Then you can create templates as components in path: `src/app/page-base/templates/` that will be loaded basing on selected template name in dashboard.
+Then you can create templates as components in path: `src/app/page-base/templates/`.
+There will be loaded basing on selected template name in dashboard.
 Nice!

 ### Development server